DanielMcDonagh/playwright-sort-by-test/01_acceptance-criteria.md

 - Should the default sort persist across sessions or be reset each time the page is loaded?
 - Should “Default” be a visible label to end users or only a development/configuration term?

----

-### Acceptance Criteria 2 — Sort Options List
+### Acceptance Criteria 2 - Sort Options List

 **Original:**
+- Given I am in the product list
-When I click the "Sort By" dropdown, I see four options: Position, Product Name, Price, New Arrivals
+- When I click with my mouse the “Sort By” dropdown control
+-  Then I can see four options:
+  - Position
+  - Product Name
+  - Price
+  - New Arrivals

 **Refined:**
+- Given I am in the product list
-- Given I open the “Sort By” dropdown menu
+- When I click with my mouse the “Sort By” dropdown control
-- Then I should see the following five options, in this order:
+- Then I should see the following options:
   1. Default
   2. Product Name
   3. Price
   4. New Arrivals
   5. [Reserved for future additions if needed]

-- And selecting “Default” should reset the list to its initial sort configuration

 **Clarifications and Questions:**
 - Is “Default” a user-facing term, or should it be translated into something more meaningful (e.g., “Recommended”)?